h-havenga/jekyll/_posts/2018-05-16-msc-in-a-poster.markdown

 The script is quite long and I used it for some work in my thesis before I really figured out loops, so it could be simplified a lot, I'm too lazy to do that now.
-The only other thing I changed is I removed the complete ECMWF python part, it was just a repeating to get data for every case.
-So here you go:
+The only other thing I changed is I removed the complete ECMWF python part, it was just a repeating to get reanalysis data for every case.
+Here you go:

 {% highlight bash %}
 #!/bin/bash